-The Windows Store allows easy access to Microsoft’s Universal applications and also helps update them automatically.
+The Microsoft Store allows easy access to UWP apps and also helps update them automatically.
 Apps from the Windows Store are tested and verified for use and should usually be good to use.
 But nothing is perfect, especially with technology.
-One of the errors which Windows 10 users have been reporting is that they receive a The App didn’t start in the required time when loading applications.
+One of the errors which Windows 11/10 users have been reporting is that they receive a The App didn’t start in the required time when loading applications like the Photos app, etc.

 The user tries to open the app, and a window starts loading with dots circling on the screen.
 It goes on for some time after which either nothing happens or it displays this error box: